 BSP has evolved a step-by-step development strategy leading from Ascender to orbital spaceflight; this strategy includes the BSP-designed Spacecab orbital spaceplane.
 Spacecab has features aimed at low development cost and risk, and is a candidate to be the first fully reusable vehicle capable of reaching orbit.
 More importantly, Spacecab would trigger a new space age of low-cost access to space.
 Our internal studies show that Spacecab and follow-on vehicles would enable the cost of the first lunar base to be reduced by a factor of ten, compared with present plans using large new expendable launchers.

-- 1998, BSP successfully flew a large radio-controlled model of Ascender.
+- In 1998, BSP successfully flew a large radio-controlled model of Ascender.

 - 2000, managing director David Ashford was invited to testify to the UK parliament Trade & Industry Select Committee inquiry into UK space policy, and his evidence was the basis for some of the key recommendations.